leethologica/cs390-project/notes.md

 * The selection process can be considered a hyperparameter
 * We could use something like weighted selection, which randomly selects individuals from the parent population while giving higher chance of selection to individuals with higher fitness
+* More simply, we could just take the top $x$ highest performing individuals
+  * We can also introduce the concept of **elitism**, where we take one or more of the highest performing individuals and persist them into the next generation

 ### Crossover